Mannington Vinyl Plank Flooring | Pros/Cons, Options & Cost

 - Not necessarily easy for first time DIYers; Adura vinyl flooring us reasonably easy to install, but we would always recommend using a professional who has experience of using this brand to ensure best results.
 Mannington provide detailed advice about installation on their website.

-MANNINGTON ADURA FLOORING REVIEWS
+MANNINGTON ADURA FLOORING OPTIONS

 So let’s now look at the different collections within the Adura Max ranges.